Who is the clinic for?

 What is my blood glucose level?
 Was it checked while fasting?

 Diabetes is a very important cause of coronary artery disease.
-It is best detected by a fasting blood glucose test in which you fast from midnight and have a blood test in the morning.
+It is best detected by a fasting blood glucose test in which you fast overnight and have a blood test in the morning.

 What medication will I need?